-So, you’re stuck, hey?
+So, you’re stuck in a weight loss rut, hey?
 I hear you.

 We find ourselves in an unprecedented time, everything we took for granted is no longer so.
 We are all committed to social isolation as much as possible and with it comes significant challenges.
 We are less mobile and our routines have been turned upside down.